bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 I've done my fair share.
 I think.

-Speaker 2: 01:09:16

-We got

 Vivek: 01:09:16

-to talk about that for sure, how you probed all of Tbast's private channels
+We got to talk about that for sure, how you probed all of Tbast's private channels because he...

-Speaker 2: 01:09:24

-because he

 Dusty Dettmer: 01:09:24

-was the biggest node.
+...was the biggest node.

 Tony Giorgio: 01:09:25